 To set up a nonprofit corporation, you’ll need to select a board of at least three directors.
 They’ll oversee the operations and make important decisions about policies, finances, and projects.
 Directors can’t be related to each other by blood, adoption, or marriage.
 They don’t have to be from Wisconsin or work for the nonprofit as an employee.

 You can’t run your nonprofit until you have an official name reserved, so you’ll need to select a few names.
 Your name must not be similar to other Wisconsin business names and follow state guidelines.
 Once you have a list, run them through the Wisconsin state database to find out what’s available.
 When you have one, submit it to the Wisconsin Department of Financial Institutions for approval.
 Name your nonprofit something related to the cause you’re working on so potential donors can easily determine what it does.

 You can reserve your name with the state for up to 120 days for a fee, or you can have it expedited for an additional fee.
-If you don’t want to deal with downloading, filling out, then mailing forms – we offer a name reservation service that you can use to prevent someone else from claiming your nonprofit’s desired name and give you peace of mind.

 Once you have that sorted out, pick your domain name and use our domain registration service to start working on creating your online presence.

 For your nonprofit application to gain approval, you’ll need a registered agent on file with the state.
 The registered agent will accept documents from the state’s business formation agency and legal documents, such as subpoenas.
 They must maintain an address within the state where they can receive important documents and are available during standard business hours.